Data Governance for Microsoft Fabric: Starting Small and Scaling Up

 The Governance Paradox: Why Most Programs Fail

-EPC Group has seen the pattern dozens of times: an enterprise adopts Microsoft Fabric, the CISO demands a comprehensive governance program, a committee drafts a 150-page governance charter, and eighteen months later nothing is implemented because the scope was too large, the requirements too abstract, and the stakeholders too overwhelmed.
+EPC Group has observed this pattern many times.
+An enterprise adopts Microsoft Fabric.
+The CISO then demands a complete governance program.
+A committee drafts a 150-page governance charter.
+However, eighteen months later, nothing is implemented.
+This often happens because the scope is too large, the requirements are too abstract, and the stakeholders feel overwhelmed.

-Meanwhile, ungoverned Fabric workspaces proliferate.
-Sensitive data lands in lakehouses without classification.
-Reports are shared externally without review.
-Nobody knows who owns which datasets.
-The governance program that was supposed to prevent this chaos is still in draft.
+Ungoverned Fabric workspaces are expanding quickly.
+Sensitive data is appearing in lakehouses without proper classification.
+Reports are being shared externally without review.
+This leads to confusion about dataset ownership.
+The governance program designed to address this issue is still in draft form.

 The solution is not less governance — it is incremental governance.
 Start with the minimum viable governance that reduces your top risks, deliver measurable value in 4-6 weeks, and expand based on what you learn.
 This is the approach EPC Group uses for every enterprise governance implementation, and it works because it aligns governance investment with demonstrated ROI.